bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 6: 01:37:51

 Because homomorphic encryption, like, in the concept, It's okay, but it sounds like something that is not still possible, right?
-So homomorphic encryption, and the scope is this for most of the time.
+So homomorphic encryption and the scope is this for most of the time.
 It's something like what we do is basically we operate in a committed value and that value is basically a point in an elliptic curve and that's it.

 Speaker 1: 01:38:36

 It's funny, I think elliptic curves are way more complicated.
 I'm always like, I think lattice-based cryptography and homomorphic stuff, which is lattice-based and, you know, was initially pioneered for post-quantum resistance and stuff.

 I think it's way easier to understand than elliptic curves.
 Because what is an elliptic curve, really?
 I'm always very confused.
 Not confused, but it's always very abstract for me.
 Whereas lattices are just, you know, it's matrices and it's noise.
 And I understand that a lot better.
 It's like a lot easier for me.

 So it's funny, you should you guys are, guys are real crypto people.
-If you guys are just sitting around thinking about Henderson commitments and
+If you guys are just sitting around thinking about Henderson commitments and homomorphic encryption.

-Speaker 0: 01:39:21

-homo.

-Speaker 1: 01:39:24

 I promise homomorphic encryption is is it's also is in some ways much easier to understand.
 So yeah.